Rhadow/universal-react-boilerplate/README.md

 # isomorphic-react-example
-Isomorphice react example with Node, express, react-router, and redux!
+Universal react example with Node, express, react-router, and redux!